 Step 4 – Topic

 Fourth, estimate the influence of communication on collaboration.
 That influence may vary depending on the nature of collaboration within a given success factor.
 Communication in one area may be more important than in another.
 Assign a % to each success factor.

 Then multiply that % by the degree to which each success factor is based on collaboration, as quantified in Step 3.
 This gives you a $ or € number for the influence of communication on collaboration for that success factor.
-In other words, you have quantified communication’s influence on cross-border collaboration.
+In other words, you have quantified communication’s influence on cross-border collaboration, on your bottom-line.